malinconsulting/malinconsulting.github.io/README.md

 <li><b>What is the cost of the Masterclass?</b></li>
 <ul style="list-style: none;">
 <li>The programme costs 2,000 CAD.
-Payments in installments can be done as well.</li>
+Payment in installments is available.</li>
 <li>Before making payment, you can register to be part of the Masterclass by filling out the <a href="https://malinconsulting.ca/training" >registration form</a>.</li>
 <li>Once registration is complete, you will get payments details sent to you.</li>
 </ul>